TechnoDiktator/50-Days-50-Frontend-Projects/README.md

 ## Project23 - COmmonly used notification boxes that one sees on websites these days....these boxes appear at the corner of the viewport ....they could be used in  a project to show notifications

+# Project24 - A really cool project.
+A component that uses Axios to fetch githob profile data from gitHub   API    https://api.github.com/users/  .....and then populates it inside a card